 Tempo Automation Addresses Electronics Manufacturing Supply Chain Challenges with New Inventory Management Tools

-SAN FRANCISCO, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Tempo Automation Holdings, Inc. TMPO ("Tempo Automation" or "Tempo") has added powerful new tools to its Accelerated Electronics Manufacturing Platform, enabling its customers to have real-time visibility and management of component inventory across multiple projects and prototype builds.
+/EIN News/ -- SAN FRANCISCO, Jan.
+30, 2023 (GLOBE NEWSWIRE) -- Tempo Automation Holdings, Inc. (Nasdaq: TMPO) (“Tempo Automation” or “Tempo”) has added powerful new tools to its Accelerated Electronics Manufacturing Platform, enabling its customers to have real-time visibility and management of component inventory across multiple projects and prototype builds.
 This update helps Tempo customers guard against supply chain disruptions within the electronics industry.

 At the heart of this update to the Tempo Platform lies a proprietary inventory management system.
 This system allows Tempo customers to manage and track the status of each individual electronic component, in real-time, from receiving, through warehousing, kitting and production.
 The system is optimized for high mix/low volume, quick-turn electronics manufacturing, which is quite distinct from the needs of high-volume manufacturing.